Warcraft III: Reign of Chaos: Accolades

 The game was awarded the title "game of the year" by GameSpot as well as "best real-time strategy game of the year" by PC Gamer and received a number of other awards and accolades from critics.
 In 2018, Rock, Paper, Shotgun declared Warcraft III to be the 34th best strategy game of all time.
 German magazine GameStar ranked Warcraft III as the best strategy game and the second best PC game of all time in 2018, noting that the game and its expansion pack received scores higher than any other game since.

+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Warcraft III with "Computer Strategy Game of the Year"; it also received nominations for "Computer Game of the Year", "Innovation in Computer Gaming", "Outstanding Achievement in Game Design", and "Outstanding Achievement in Original Music Composition".

 Legacy

 Warcraft III has been an influence on real-time strategy games, especially the addition of role-playing elements and heroes as units.
 More than the game itself, mods created with the World Editor led to lasting changes and inspired many future games.
-Defense of the Ancients (DotA) paved the way for the multiplayer online battle arena genre, inspiring the creation of the mod's standalone sequel, Dota 2, and games such as League of Legends and Heroes of Newerth.
+Defense of the Ancients (DotA) paved the way for the multiplayer online battle arena genre, inspiring the creation of the mod's standalone sequel, Dota 2, and games such as League of Legends, Heroes of Newerth, and Heroes of the Storm.
 Blizzard pointed to DotA as an example of what dedicated mapmakers can create using strong developer's tools.
 DotA All-stars became an important tournament scenario, starting with its prominence at the debut of Blizzard's BlizzCon convention in 2005.
 Since then, MOBAs have had a big impact on the development of esports, becoming some of the most watched games in the world.
 The World Editor was used as a tool for creating many popular tower defense custom maps that served as inspiration for the standalone tower defense games, such as Plants vs. Zombies.

 Many of the characters, locations and concepts introduced in Warcraft III and its expansion went on to play major roles in Blizzard's World of Warcraft (2004), which became the world's most popular MMORPG by player count of nearly 10 million in 2009.
 They also took a notable part in other Blizzard games, such as Hearthstone (2014).
-The majority of the playable heroes from Warcraft III were featured in the crossover MOBA game Heroes of the Storm (2015).
+The majority of the playable heroes from Warcraft III were featured in their crossover multiplayer game Heroes of the Storm (2015).
 In October 2018, Comic Book Resources listed four characters introduced in Warcraft III in their list of the Top 25 most iconic characters ever created by Blizzard, including Illidan Stormrage and Jaina Proudmoore.